Codaisseur/pre-academy-homework/02. Deployment/README.md

 # Deploying your website

-To be able to share your personal webpage with everyone else, we need to deploy it to to hosting platform.
+To be able to share your personal webpage with everyone else, we need to deploy it to a hosting platform.
 In this case, we are going to use a free hosting platform called [Bitballoon](https://www.bitballoon.com/).
 Once you have added the final touches, please follow the instructions below to get your personal webpage up and running for all to see:

 1. Go to [www.bitballoon.com](https://www.bitballoon.com/)